tensor4all/JuliaDesign/futureplan.md

 - Cons
   - The user may be still encouraged to cite the ITensor paper as `NDTensors.jl` is maintained by the `ITensors.jl` team.
   - Implementing the comptible code for `ITensor.ITensor` and `ITensors.Index` is not trivial.
-Since we are familiar with the code of `ITensors.jl`, clean implementation is not easy.
+Since we are familiar with the code of `ITensors.jl`, clean implementation is not easy (licensing issues).
+  - People may think that we are copying ITensor's design without acknowledgement.

 ### Option 3
 - Pros
   - Full control
   - Compatible with the Rust ecosystem.
+  - True independence.

 - Cons
   - We are not sure that the hybrid indexing structure is better than the ITensor's indexing structure.

-### My considerations
-At this moment, I would prefer Option 1 or 2 since we need ITensor-like indexing structure for smooth transition from `ITensorMPS.jl`.
-Option 2 looks a reasonable option, but not trivial due to the licensing issues.

-We are not sure that the hybrid indexing structure is better than the ITensor's indexing structure.
-If we are confident about the hybrid indexing structure, we can switch to Option 3.
+## Why I think Option 2 is not a good option
+While Option 2 might seem appealing at first glance to avoid dependency on `ITensors.jl`, it actually creates more problems than it solves:

+**The fundamental contradiction**: The main motivation for avoiding `ITensors.jl` dependency is often to maintain independence and avoid being seen as "just another ITensor-based library."
+However, Option 2 requires reimplementing `ITensors.Index` and `ITensor.ITensor` with the same design and functionality.
+This essentially means we're still following ITensor's design philosophy, just without the official dependency and acknowledgement.
+We would likely be criticized for "copying ITensor's design" rather than being praised for independence.

+**Implementation complexity without clear benefits**: Reimplementing `ITensors.Index` and `ITensor.ITensor` is non-trivial, especially since we want to maintain compatibility for easy conversion and to ensure performance.
+The licensing issues are also complex - we'd still need to cite the ITensor paper since `NDTensors.jl` is maintained by the same team.
+So we're taking on significant implementation burden without actually achieving true independence.

+**Maintenance overhead**: We would end up maintaining our own versions of core data structures that already exist and are well-tested in `ITensors.jl`.
+This increases our maintenance burden without providing clear value to users.

-If we take Option 2 first, we will have three different indexing structures in our libraries, which is too confusing.
+**Confusing ecosystem**: If we go with Option 2, we'd have three different indexing structures across our libraries, which would be confusing for users and developers.

-A reasonable option is start with Option 1, which requires a minimum maintenance effort.
-This means we make `ITensors.jl` a strong dependency for our libraries.
-Some people may think that T4A is a part of ITensor's development, but I do not think so.
-Depending on `numpy` is a common practice in the Python community.

-If anyone is not happy with the design of `ITensors.Index` or `ITensor.ITensor`, we should not take Option 1.
+**Better alternatives exist**: Option 1 provides the same benefits (easy conversion, smooth transition) with much less implementation effort.
+Option 3 offers true independence if we're confident about the hybrid indexing approach, though this is still unproven.

+In summary, Option 2 gives us the worst of both worlds: the complexity of reimplementation without the benefits of true independence or the simplicity of using existing, well-tested code.

+## Why Option 3 is too early
+Option 3 is too early to consider.
+Anyway, we need ITensor-compatible indexing structure first.
+The practical usage of hybrid indexing structure is not clear yet.
+We should first implement the hybrid indexing structure as a separate package, and do many experiments with it.

+## My recommendation
+I would recommend Option 1, using `ITensors.jl` as a strong dependency.
+If a strong dependency on `ITensors.jl` is necessary for some small libraries such as `TCI.jl`, we are fine with a weak dependency.
+For something like `Quantics.jl` and `TCIAlgorithms.jl`, strong dependency is necessary and makes our development easier.